meri01966/alba-us/README.md

 ---

+## See it running

+The deployment carries a full school of fictional data: five grade levels from TK through grade 3, 66 students, and three weeks of recorded evidence.

+**Access code: `ALBA2026`**

+That code opens every classroom and the School View.
+Switch classrooms from the selector in the top bar.

+To see what a single teacher sees, use her own code instead: `TK25`, `K25`, `G125`, `G225` or `G325`.
+Each one opens that classroom and nothing else, which is the real permission
+model: a teacher sees her own students by name, and no one above her does.

+Every student in this database is invented.
+No real child's data has ever been in it.

+---

 ## How it is built

 The design principle is simple and it is enforced in the schema, not in a prompt: